Bryce-Davidson/Data-Structures/README.md

 ### Time Complexity

-How much **runtime** do need as the inputs to operation get larger.
+How much **runtime** we need as the inputs to operation get larger.

 ### Space Complexity